nl-rse/nl-rse.github.io/_pages/meetups.md

 direction of Hoog Catharijne.

-Topics of the lectures and hands-on workshops range from new developments in programming languages and frameworks to practical tips for reserearch software engineering, and more.
+Topics of the lectures and hands-on workshops range from new developments in programming languages and frameworks to practical tips for research software engineering, and more.
 Speakers are usually but not exclusively members of the NL-RSE community (i.e. Dutch Research Software Engineers).
 The agenda of the meeting leaves plenty of time for participants to interact with each other.

 NL-RSE meetups are the continuation of DTL SURF Programmers meetings.
 You can learn more about those and see past agendas on [DTL website](https://www.dtls.nl/community/meetings/programmers-meetings/).